 The HP technique uses some of the capacity of the drive, but distributes most of the spare capacity across all the disk drives in the array.
 That capacity is kept empty, so that space will be available when a drive fails.
 Spreading the data around helps improve performance, Buckthal said.

 Treating disks as blocks of data also eliminates the tricky problem of spindle synching, which has been necessary to make sure that data comes off the individual disks at the same time.
+This is a common RAID issue.
 It also lets HP intermix drives that have different spin rates, which makes it simpler to upgrade systems as technology advances or budgets are fattened.
 Drives provide identification information so the controller knows what capacity and performance traits each drive has.

 If there is one issue with the AutoRAID format, it’s that the drives do have the tendency to fail.